alexh-g/DUSmapper/README.md

 ## SCRIPT INFORMATION

-Thes script takes a directory containing single entry Genbank sequence files as input.
+Thes script takes a directory containing single-entry Genbank sequence files as input.
 All ocurrences of the specified DUS dialect sequences (allowances for nucleotide mismatches are optional) are identified and added into the Genbank file as annotations.
 By default, the specified dialect sequences are the eight 12 bp consensus sequences outlined in [this paper](https://doi.org/10.1371/journal.pgen.1003458), but these can be modified.